Embedded-Focus/embedded-focus-site/content/english/blog/merging-yaml-and-json-documents.md

 Merging and transforming documents such as YAML and JSON documents takes some practice.
 Luckily, required tools, `jq` and `yq`, are very well documented by their authors.
 Furthermore, loads of examples and questions can be found on StackOverflow.

-With this knowledge at hand, I can enrich my personal toolbox with shortcuts to simplify my daily live as a DevOps engineer.
+With this knowledge at hand, I can enrich my personal toolbox with shortcuts to simplify my daily live as a DevSecOps engineer.